Pressure Washing in Livingston, TN

 What surfaces can you pressure wash?

 Concrete driveways, sidewalks, patios, pool decks, brick, stone, and pavers.
-We adjust PSI and technique for each surface type.
-We don't pressure wash siding or roofs — those get soft wash treatment to avoid damage.
+I adjust PSI and technique for each surface type.
+I don't pressure wash siding or roofs — those get soft wash treatment to avoid damage.

 What's the difference between pressure washing and power washing?

 Power washing uses heated water; pressure washing uses cold water at high pressure.
-For most concrete and driveway work in Cookeville — removing algae, tire marks, and surface grime — cold-water pressure washing with commercial equipment gets excellent results.
-We use hot water when dealing with heavy grease or oil buildup that doesn't break down as well in cold water.
+For most concrete and driveway work — removing algae, tire marks, and surface grime — cold-water pressure washing with commercial equipment gets excellent results.
+I use hot water when dealing with heavy grease or oil buildup that doesn't break down as well in cold water.

 Will pressure washing damage my concrete?

 Not when it's done right.
-We use the correct PSI, proper nozzle tips, and commercial surface cleaning equipment designed for even results.
-The damage you see from pressure washing almost always comes from people using the wrong settings or holding the wand too close — issues our professional equipment and technique eliminate.
+I use the correct PSI, proper nozzle tips, and commercial surface cleaning equipment designed for even results.
+The damage you see from pressure washing almost always comes from people using the wrong settings or holding the wand too close — issues that professional equipment and technique eliminate.

 Can you get oil stains out of my driveway?

 Most oil stains improve significantly with degreaser pre-treatment and hot water.
 Deep, old stains may lighten rather than disappear completely — it depends on how long the oil has been soaking in.
-We'll be honest about what to expect before we start and won't charge extra for the pre-treatment unless the stain truly needs extended work.
+I'll be honest about what to expect before I start and won't charge extra for the pre-treatment unless the stain truly needs extended work.

 How long does it take to dry after pressure washing?